Jewish Federation of Metropolitan Detroit & The Jewish Fund

 Step 3: Full Application (By Invitation)

-Organizations whose pre-requests align with funding priorities will be invited to submit full applications.
+Organisations whose pre-requests align with funding priorities will be invited to submit full applications.

 Required attachments for full application include:

-- Organization budget
+- Organisation budget

 - Most recent complete audited financial statement with management letter